demisto/content/Packs/ExpanseXSOAR/Integrations/FeedExpanse/README.md

 4. Click **Test** to validate the URLs, token, and connection.
 ## Commands
-You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### feedexpanse-get-indicators
 ***
-Retrieve discovered IPs/Domains/Certificates as indicators
+Retrieve discovered IPs/IP Ranges/Domains/Certificates

 #### Base Command